ZzAZz4/L3/README.md

 # L3

-An MQTT client using ESP32.
+An MQTT client for temperature and humidity readings and publication using ESP32 and DHT11.

 You can run this project using PlatformIO or by just opening `src/main.cpp` and adding the required definitions {`SECRET_WIFI_SSID` and `SECRET_WIFI_PASSWORD`}.